Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Synthetic data examples: hyperparameters and sample data sets

 \section{Synthetic data examples: hyperparameters and sample data sets}

 Here, we provide specific details on the data generating mechanisms S1-S4 used in Section~\ref{sec:sde2}, including hyperparameter configurations and sample draws from each parent distribution.
-The input space is $\mathcal{X}=[0,10]$, i.e., $d=1$ and elements of the input space are scalars.
+The input space is $\mathcal{X}=[0,10]$, i.e., $d=1$ and elements of the input space are scalars. \newTxt{All cases include additive Gaussian white noise wth variance equal to 20\%, 10\%, and 5\% of the signal variance.}

 \paragraph{S1: Non-sparse and stationary.} Here, recall that $C_y(x,x') = \sigma^2 \mathcal{M}_\nu(|x-x'|)$.
-We specify $\sigma^2 = 1$, $\nu = 2.5$, and the Mat\'ern length-scale parameter is $\rho = 0.5$.
-The training data include additive Gaussian white noise with variance $\tau^2 = 0.1$.
-Sample draws from a mean-zero Gaussian process with corresponding kernel are shown in Figure~\ref{SuppFig_sde_examples}.
+We specify $\sigma^2 = 1$, $\nu = 2.5$, and the Mat\'ern length-scale parameter is $\rho = 0.5$. \st{The training data include additive Gaussian white noise with variance $\tau^2 = 0.1$.} Sample draws from a mean-zero Gaussian process with corresponding kernel \newTxt{and 10\% noise variance} are shown in Figure~\ref{SuppFig_sde_examples}.

 \paragraph{S2: Sparse and stationary.} Here, $C_y(x, x') = \sigma^2 f_0(x,x'; r_0)$, where $f_0$ is as in Eq.~\ref{eq:compSupp}.
-We specify $\sigma^2 = 1$ and $r_0 = 1.5$.
-The training data include additive Gaussian white noise with variance $\tau^2 = 0.1$.
-Sample draws from a mean-zero Gaussian process with corresponding kernel are shown in Figure~\ref{SuppFig_sde_examples}.
+We specify $\sigma^2 = 1$ and $r_0 = 1.5$. \st{The training data include additive Gaussian white noise with variance $\tau^2 = 0.1$.} Sample draws from a mean-zero Gaussian process with corresponding kernel \newTxt{and 10\% noise variance} are shown in Figure~\ref{SuppFig_sde_examples}.

 \paragraph{S3: Sparse and nonstationary.} Here, $C_y(x, x') = \sigma(x)\sigma(x') f_0(x,x'; r_0)$, where the signal variance $\sigma^2(\cdot)$ depends on the input locations, $f_0$ is as in Eq.~\ref{eq:compSupp}, and $r_0=0.75$.
 Specifically,